Crystal Springs Uplands School: Uplands Mansion

 Crocker sold the property in 1942.
-It was intermittently occupied — most notably by Soviet Ambassador Andrei Gromyko and his delegation to the 1951 Japanese Peace conference — until the trustees of the Crystal Springs School For Girls acquired it in 1956.
+It was occupied intermittently — most notably by Soviet Ambassador Andrei Gromyko and his delegation to the 1951 Japanese Peace conference for a week and a half — and the estate was subdivided, reducing the site to 10 acre.
+The Crocker family re-acquired it in 1955 and Jennie Crocker Henderson, Templeton's sister, donated it to the trustees of the Crystal Springs School For Girls in 1956.